developer-portal/content/tech/languages/nodejs/modules.md

 $ sudo dnf install 'npm(express)'
 ```

-Most modules are prefixed with 'nodejs-'.
+Most modules are prefixed with `nodejs-`.
 There are, however, a few exceptions (for example mocha), which are not prefixed.

+### Installing modules via npm

+Installing modules via npm is not recommended as it might cause dependency problems.
+If you need to install modules via npm, install them locally.

-## Using modules
+## Using modules installed via dnf

-npm allows using require() only on locally installed modules.
-If you want to require() modules installed by dnf, you need to type:
+npm allows using `require()` only on locally installed modules.
+If you want to `require()` modules installed by dnf, you need to type:

 ```
 $ npm link express